Waddle250/latte/README.md

 Feel free to uninstall latte if you feel like doing so.
 It's not like I care... * *sobs* *

 >[!IMPORTANT]
 >If you see any bugs, make sure to tell me!
 I’m pretty new to using bash to make programs, but I’d love to learn through this.
-Treat me like I’m learning, not like I already know Bash
+Treat me like I’m learning, not like I already know Bash.
+Also, if there is no software that support it, who's going to use it?
 >
 >-*Waddle250*